jodastephen/railmodel/CR2-SWLondon.md

 No alternative that takes over 15 minutes longer is shown.
 The number of trains per hour (tph) is also shown.

+Station entry/exit times and walking times are not included.
+Walking may affect the faster route on occasion, notably to Leicester Square, which is easily accessed from the new proposed Shaftesbury Avenue exit of CR2.

 ----